 On this dayOct 19, 1960

-Dr. Martin Luther King Jr. Among 52 Arrested in Atlanta Sit-In Protest
+52 Individuals, Including Dr. Martin Luther King Jr., Arrested in Atlanta Sit-In Protest

-On October 19, 1960, Dr. Martin Luther King Jr. and fifty-one others were arrested in downtown Atlanta, Georgia, after refusing to leave their seats at segregated department store lunch counters.
+On October 19, 1960, 52 individuals, including Martin Luther King Jr., were arrested in downtown Atlanta, Georgia, after refusing to leave their seats at segregated department store lunch counters.
 Under the heavily-enforced Jim Crow segregation laws and customs in Atlanta at the time, black and white people were required to use separate water fountains, bathrooms, ticket booths, and other public spaces.
 In addition, black people were banned from being served at department store lunch counters.

 Similar laws in other Southern states had recently become the focus of a “sit-in” movement, in which black college students calmly and peacefully sat at segregated lunch counters and refused to leave until they were served.
 In February 1960, three North Carolina A&T students held the first sit-in at a Woolworth’s in Greensboro, North Carolina.
 Soon, many more students joined their protest and word of the tactic spread to students in other states.
 By August 1961, sit-ins had attracted more than 70,000 participants, generated over 3,000 arrests and, in cities like Nashville, Tennessee, successfully led to desegregation.